Drake's Drum: Cultural impact

 The drum has become an icon of English folklore with its variation of the classic king asleep in mountain story.
 Several times throughout history, people have claimed to have heard the drum beating, including: when the Mayflower left Plymouth for America in 1620, when Admiral Lord Nelson was made a freeman of Plymouth, when Napoleon was brought into Plymouth Harbour as a prisoner, and when World War I first began in 1914 and when HMS Revenge was closed down and at the point of sailing, as part of the Grand Fleet, before the Battle of Jutland.

 Reportedly, on HMS Royal Oak, a victory drum roll from a drum was heard when the Imperial German Navy surrendered in 1918.
-The ship was then searched twice by the officers and then again by the captain and neither a drum nor a drummer was found on board and eventually the phenomenon was put down to the legendary drum.
+The ship was then searched twice by the officers and then again by the captain and neither a drum nor a drummer was found on board; eventually the phenomenon was put down to the legendary drum.

 In 1938, when Buckland Abbey was partly destroyed by fire, the drum was rescued and taken to safety at Buckfast Abbey.
 Plymouth was devastated in the air raids that followed, reminding some of the ancient legend that “If Drake’s Drum should be moved from its rightful home, the city will fall”.
 The drum was returned and the city remained safe for the rest of the war.

 The drum was most recently reported to have been heard in 1940 at the Dunkirk evacuation during World War II.
 In 1940 the 45th Infantry Division, which included 4th and 5th Battalions of The Duke of Cornwall's Light Infantry and the 9th battalion The Devonshire Regiment, took Drake's Drum as their emblem.
 This emblem was painted on their transport.

-Drake’s Drum has been the title and subject of poems by Sir Henry Newbolt and the Victorian poet Norah M. Holland.
+Drake's Drum has been the title and subject of poems by Sir Henry Newbolt and the Victorian poet Norah M. Holland.
 Newbolt's poem was set to music by Charles Villiers Stanford as part of his Songs of the Sea, op.91 suite2.
 It was popularised by Peter Dawson.
 The setting is in the key of D minor, with a dramatic resolution to D major.

 The drum was also mentioned in Bernard Cornwell's 1988 novel Sharpe's Rifles as analogous to the Gonfalon of Santiago Matamoros that features heavily in the story.
 A composition called "Drake's Drum" can also be heard on the album by British instrumental band Acoustic Alchemy, Natural Elements (1988).
 Drake's Drum is mentioned in the Sabbat song "Behind the Crooked Cross" from their 1988 album History of a Time to Come.
 It features in Katherine Kurtz's World War II supernatural novel Lammas Night.